Skip to main content

 • ✅ Substly logs as little data as possible, just enough to assess whether a service is actively being used.
 For example, we do not log how much time an employee spends using a service—only if a specific service was used by a specific employee on a specific day.

 • 🔒 All matching happens locally in the browser.
-This means we don’t monitor general web browsing, only visits to B2B services in our database with active URL monitoring rules.
+This means we don’t monitor general web browsing; instead, we only track visits to B2B services.

-• đŸ’Œ Substly only monitors B2B SaaS tools.
-If a SaaS service can be used for personal and business purposes, we only monitor the business-relevant parts of the tool, and only if we can reliably separate them.
+• 💼 Substly only monitors B2B SaaS tools.
+Suppose a SaaS service can be used for both personal and business purposes.
+In that case, we only monitor the business-relevant parts of the tool, and only if we can reliably separate them.

 1. Using a different browser than the one(s) with the Substly extension installed